Position: Towards Responsible Evaluation for Text-to-Speech: Level Two: Ensuring Comparability, Standardization, and Transferability in TTS Evaluation

 \subsection{Challenges with Inconsistent Evaluation Practices}

 \paragraph{Evaluation Datasets} A primary challenge to comparability stems from the inconsistent usage of evaluation datasets.
 The most commonly used test set, LibriSpeech~\cite{librispeech} test-clean, is employed in divergent ways across various TTS studies.
-For example, VALL-E~\cite{valle} utilizes 1234 utterances for zero-shot evaluation, while NatureSpeech3~\cite{naturalspeech3} and MaskGCT~\cite{maskgct} employ only 40 utterance subsets, and F5-TTS~\cite{f5tts} uses 1127 utterances with punctuation and capitalization.
+For example, VALL-E~\cite{valle} utilizes 1234 utterances for zero-shot evaluation, while NaturalSpeech~3~\cite{naturalspeech3} and MaskGCT~\cite{maskgct} employ only 40 utterance subsets, and F5-TTS~\cite{f5tts} uses 1127 utterances with punctuation and capitalization.
 Such disparities in test set size significantly influence evaluation metrics like WER, as detailed in Appendix~\ref{sec:test_clean_variants}, making cross-study comparisons unreliable.
-Furthermore, most TTS studies do not release their prompt speech lists, while a few~\cite{valle} only describe how the prompt lists are constructed.
-However, the sequence of prompt speech can impact performance, making results difficult to reproduce or compare.
+Moreover, most TTS studies do not release prompt speech lists.
+However, the sequence of prompt speech can impact performance, making results difficult to reproduce.

 \paragraph{Inference Tasks} Inference tasks to evaluate zero-shot TTS are also fragmented.
 VALL-E~\cite{valle} introduced two tasks, \textit{Continuation}, which uses the first three seconds of an utterance as a prompt and continues the speech, and \textit{Cross-Sentence}, which prompts with a full utterance from the same speaker.
 However, later work such as E2 TTS~\cite{e2tts} redefines the \textit{Continuation} task by using the last three seconds of a truncated segment as the prompt.
 These inconsistencies in task definition lead to incomparable evaluation results across different works.